William Wilkerson Morris

-William Wilkerson Morris (born 1843) was an American soldier who was awarded the Congressional Medal of Honor for his actions from September 9 to 11, 1874, during the American Indian Wars.
+William Wilkerson Morris (born about 1843) was an American soldier who was awarded the Medal of Honor for his actions from September 9 to 11, 1874, during the Battle of the Upper Washita River in the Red River War, a part of the American Indian Wars.

 Early life

-William Wilkerson Morris was born in 1843 in Stewart County, Tennessee, the youngest child of Nathan Gilbert Morris and Charlotte (Wallace) Morris of Stewart County.
+William Wilkerson Morris was born in about 1843 in Stewart County, Tennessee, the youngest child of Nathan Gilbert Morris and Charlotte (Wallace) Morris of Stewart County.

 In the 1860 U. S. Census., at age 17, he was living with his parents in Stewart County, working as a dry goods salesman.

 Military service

 At age 29, on June 1, 1872, at Louisville, Kentucky, he enlisted in Company H, 6th U. S. Cavalry.
 His occupation was then noted as a bookkeeper.
 He was 5 feet, 8 1/2 inches tall, with hazel eyes, black hair and dark complexion.